SomethingSexy/collectionstash/README.md

 Current List
 * CakePHP for the server framework.
 Some stuff is still using traditional MVC.
 These are either older pages or pages that SEO is more important.
 * RequireJS for module loading.
 Not all pages have been converted over to this so there are some pages using a more traditional format.
 * Backbone/Marionette for client-side framework.
-Some pages are not using Backbone at all, either older pages or smaller enough that it did not require a full framework.
+Some pages are not using Backbone at all, either older pages or smaller enough ones that it did not require a full framework.
 There are also some pages that were using straight up Backbone before I started to use Marionette.
 You will see that some of the app pages are a little goofy because of this.
 I had to bootstrap the code until I can convert them over.
 * Mustache for templates.
 I started to use dustjs but I have dropped it in favor or Mustache.
 However, not everything has been converted over yet.
 * Bootstrap for the UI framework.
 The entire site has been converted to bootstrap, no more jquery-ui.

+## Notes
+Most of the script files in webroot/js at the root level are legacy.
+All newer stuff is crammed into folders.

+The server-side is all PHP.
+It isn't bad but it is also PHP so have to deal with some of that BS.
+There is some good stuff there and some bad stuff there.
+In some of the original files you can definitely tell that I was still trying to figure it out.